gileck/book-reader-app/docs/fullscreen-mode-implementation.md

 - All navigation elements are hidden (tab bar, header, audio controls)
 - Text content is displayed with optimal padding
 - Floating text controls appear at the bottom center
-- Font size can be adjusted in real-time (0.8x to 2.0x range)
+- **Font size**: Click the size button to expand/collapse controls, adjust in real-time (0.8x to 2.0x range)
+- **Font color**: Click palette icon to choose from 12 preset colors
+- Changes apply immediately without page refresh
 - Exit fullscreen using the button in the text controls

 ### Exiting Fullscreen Mode